ricardobecheli/COMPLETE-JAVASCRIPT-COURSE/README.md

 ## We installed "Code Runner"
 Code Runner simulates a terminal inside VS Code.

+There's a "play" icon at the top of the coding area.

 ## Code Sentences
 The shortest code snippet.
 Like phrases, in English